seanallenlewis/DuckHunt/README.md

 -"High Score" board
 -Custom Theme Song
--Visual effects to accompany each evaluation message -Grandiose finale for winner message, complete with confetti, champage bottles and Joe Esposito's hit from the Karate Kid soundtrack, "You're The Best Around."
+-Visual effects to accompany each evaluation message -Grandiose finale for winner message, complete with confetti, champage bottles and a disco ball.